Misbah and Pakistan’s search for a heroFaraaz Rahman |

 Misbah protests to the Mountains, the Oceans, the Stars and the Universe, all of whom had conspired against him.

 “Imran Khan bowls fast off a sexy run up and can bat, Saeed Anwar caresses the ball to the boundary as if time had stopped for him, Waqar Younis can crush stumps, toes and everything else that stands between him and his yorkers.
 What can you do that makes you think you can be their hero?” is the condescending reply from the powers that be.

 “I am more hard working, dedicated and fitter than anyone else.
 I am mentally and physically strong, I never give up, I am a fighter, I have fought and struggled my whole life.
 I live and breathe cricket” responds Misbah innocuously.

 “What makes you think those are qualities they want in their heroes”?

-“But no one can become a great cricketer without those qualities, all of the Pakistani heroes had those qualities too, so how come they accepted them?” reasons Misbah, ever the voice of reason and logic.
+“But no one can become a great cricketer without those qualities, all those Pakistani heroes had these qualities too, so how come they accepted them?” reasons Misbah, ever the voice of reason and logic.